Samoelmoura/seazone_code_challenge/README.md

 ## 2.2 Outputs
 ## 2.3 Tasks
 # 3.0 Business Assumptions
-1. Samples with feature evailable equal to False are generating revenue
+1. Samples with feature **evailable equal to False** will be considered how to be generating revenue
-2. aquisition_date annually renewed
+2. **Future dates** and their features will be considered as facts
 # 4.0 Tools and Requirements
 # 5.0 Top 3 Data Insights
 # 6.0 Machine Learning Applied